 Our current students come with a rich set of experiences and backgrounds.
-Students and staff interact, share experiences and learn from each other during the year.
-Read about current students' experiences, our alumni’s reflections on the degrees and how the degrees helped them in their current work.
+Students completing MA DEP (now called MA GDHP - Global Development and Humanitarian Practice) and staff interact, share experiences and learn from each other during the year.
+Read about our current students' experiences, our alumni’s reflections on the degrees and how the degrees helped them in their current work.

 "My postgraduate education at CENDEP has been spectacular!
 Unlike other programmes regarding humanitarian studies, the course has a strong focus on the link between academic knowledge and practice.
 This helped me define the humanitarian work that I had been doing for years and cultivated my professional foundation to better contribute to alleviating human suffering with new insights.
 The learning environment was also great.
 I was lucky to be in such a warm, inclusive and multi-cultural atmosphere, which shaped me to see myself as a global citizen.
 And of course, Oxford is one of the best places to dive into the international community!"